| Thursday 29 January - Day one |

 Professor

-Jean Régis, Neurosurgery, Aix Marseille University, France
+Jean Régis, Professor of Neurosurgery, Aix Marseille University, France

 |